-Variations in the Company's financial results include the impact of changes in foreign currency exchange rates, billing days, and certain intercompany adjustments.
+Variations in the Company's financial results include the impact of changes in foreign currency exchange rates and billing days.
 The Company provides "as adjusted" revenue growth calculations to remove the impact of these items.
-These calculations show the year-over-year revenue growth rates for the Company's lines of business on both a reported basis and also on an as-adjusted basis for global, U.S., and international operations.
-This information is presented for each of the six most recent quarters.
+These calculations show the year-over-year revenue growth rates for the Company's lines of business on both a reported basis and also on an asadjusted basis for global, U.S., and international operations.
 The Company has provided this data because it focuses on the Company's revenue growth rates attributable to operating activities and aids in evaluating revenue trends over time.
-The Company expresses year-over-year revenue changes as calculated percentages using the same number of billing days, constant currency exchange rates, and certain intercompany adjustments.
+The Company expresses year-over-year revenue changes as calculated percentages using the same number of billing days and constant currency exchange rates.